 Katrina Brown is a UK/NL-based interdisciplinary choreographer working across performance, time-based installation, drawing score and digital and material page composition.
-She produces solo performance and collaborative works – often presenting in theatre, gallery and other spaces in which there is a wandering public.
+She produces solo performance and collaborative works – presenting in theatre, gallery and other spaces in which spectators are invited to roam.

-This blog disseminates a choreographic view of drawing – developed in her recently submitted PhD thesis intersect/surface/body: A Choreographic View of Drawing in April 2017 (Falmouth University/UAL).
-It outlines a selection of performance events and research projects in which surface, material, force and body are configured to explore orientations of a moving body to the horizontal plane:
+This blog disseminates a series of drawing works that implement drawing as a choreographic activity.
+Developed in her PhD thesis intersect/surface/body: A Choreographic View of Drawing (Falmouth University/UAL 2017), it outlines a selection of performance events and research projects in which surface, material, force and body are configured to explore a low orientation of a moving body among materials in the horizontal plane of the floor.

 As artistic research, a notion of intersect evolved as a space of lingering – a suspended space of judgement in which to observe the material and conceptual details unfolding in activities of moving and drawing and touching.
 In this space-time of lingering I was able notice and to describe what was occurring from different perspectives and proximities – to value making, noticing and describing as thinking.

 She’s only doing this: scores is a series of large-scale drawing scores that work with task-based action and explore the notion of ‘score’ as action, performing event and residual remains.
 These scores are presented in different performance contexts.
 They work with constraints as a set of choreographic conditions that bring attention to processual details of making-unmaking, intention-accident, iteration, accumulation and duration.
 I have dedicated separate blog pages to three of the scores:

 1 Unfolding spine 2 Parallel=lines 3 Em[bed]ding circle